MaxR522/Boilerplate_express_ts/README.md

 ## Run Locally

-> We assume that you have node, npm, yarn and typescript installed globally
+> I assume that you have node, npm, yarn, mongoDB, redis and typescript installed globally

 Clone the project